keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 Before I get started please know, this article comes from a place of love and peace.
 Not hate and anger.
 Per usual, I’m just researching things, and explaining that research to you in a long-form manner.

-Also know, this is being written by someone who has done juice/smoothie/soup “cleanses”, and teaches yoga.
+Also know, this is being written by someone who has done juice/smoothie/soup “cleanses.”

 One last disclaimer: I’m not here to shit on your personal or religious beliefs.
 You live your best life.
 I’m simply giving you scientific facts based on scientific studies.
 If you cleanse every so often for whatever reason, and you feel healthy and good, keep doing you.